DNSingh-15/FullStack-Notes/Questions.md

 ### 9. event loop
 event loop is a mechanism that allows the runtime to execute tasks asynchronously

-### 10. Global variable scope
+### 10. Global variable and local variable and their scope
 variable that declared outside of the function is Global variable

-we can define it using => var, let and const
+* we can define it using => var, let and const

-it can be accessed anywhere in the program
+* it can be accessed anywhere in the program

+variable that declared inside of the function is local variable

 ### 11. Session State and the View State